abdessamadalami/Spring-and-SpringBoot/README.md

 # Spring-Spring-boot

+Embark on a comprehensive learning journey of the Spring framework with this repository.
+Starting from the fundamentals like dependency injection, auto-wiring, and constructor injection, you'll progress step-by-step to explore advanced topics.
+Discover Spring Boot, Spring MVC, Spring JDBC, and Spring Data JPA, gaining hands-on experience with these powerful modules

 | Project                                                                                                    | **Description**                                                                                                                                                                 |
 |------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [Spring Framework solid foundation](https://github.com/abdessamadalami/Spring-Framework-solid-foundation-) | The Spring framework has revolutionized the Java community, simplifying web and enterprise development to a great extent.
 By mastering the fundamentals of the Spring Framework |